 We have talked about the Castaway Club Membership before and this is where it really helps to have a higher ranking in the Disney Cruise Line loyalty program.
 When new itineraries and excursion bookings open up, the higher level Castaway Club members get first dibs.

-Some of these excursions go quick guys, so if you have your heart set on a specific excursion at a specific port of call, do not be late to your booking window.
+Some of these excursions go quick, so if you have your heart set on a specific excursion at a specific port of call, do not be late to your booking window.
 Many of the most popular excursions will be taken before they even reach silver level, meaning that first time cruisers really don’t even have much of a chance at snagging one.
 That being said, it’s best to plan to stay up late on the date of your booking window so you can have the best chance at getting what you want.
+These situations are when it’s helpful to have an authorized Disney Travel Planner.
+A Disney Travel Planner can take care of booking your excursions for you while you are fast asleep in bed.

 Know when payment is due for Disney Cruise Line Excursions